dandavison/delta/README.md

     line-numbers-right-format = "│ "
 ```

+Wide lines in the left or right panel are currently truncated.
+If the truncation is a problem, one approach is to set the width of Delta's output to be  larger than your terminal (e.g. `delta --width 250`) and ensure that `less` doesn't wrap long lines (e.g. `export LESS=-RS`); then one can scroll right to view the full content.
+(Another approach is to decrease font size in your terminal.)

 ### Custom features

 All delta options can go under the `[delta]` section in your git config file.
 However, you can also use named "features" to keep things organized: these are sections in git config like `[delta "my-feature"]`.
 Here's an example using two custom features: